 - Framed Subject

-- Golden Mean Fallacy: This movie tries so desperately to be neutral that it become monstrous.
+- Golden Mean Fallacy: This movie tries so desperately to be neutral that it becomes monstrous.
 Siding neither with slavery nor with the "extremists" who want actual race equality, it supports the "neutral middle ground" of Jim Crow laws.
-The filmmakers seem to have thought that making Lincoln a sympathetic character and including a ass-kicking black heroine weighs up making the Ku Klux Klan heroes of the story.
+The filmmakers seem to have thought that making Lincoln a sympathetic character and including an ass-kicking black heroine weighs up making the Ku Klux Klan heroes of the story.

 - Grievous Harm with a Body: One of the Ku-Kluxers clobbers several black guys with one of their friends.
 The way the man being swung as a club flops about indicates that Senator Stoneman isn't the only straw man in this film.